January: Catching Crabs

 September: Taking Wing

 By September, the chicks are flying.
-They practice flying with their parents, whether real adult cranes or Operation Migration pilots wearing white costumes to hide their human forms.
+They practice flying with their parents, whether with real adult cranes or, from 2001 to 2015, with tiny aircraft and Operation Migration pilots wearing white costumes to hide their human forms.
 The parents are teaching a whole new set of skills that include flying, watching for danger from the air, and finding safe places to land.
 Days grow shorter as autumn arrives, and the cranes are getting restless.
-Parents want to move south after they’re done molting, but they don’t want to rush when they have a baby, so that may keep them behind on the nesting grounds for now.
+Parents want to move south after they’re done molting, but those with babies don’t want to rush them, so that may keep families behind on the nesting grounds for now.

 October: Learning the Route

 October is the month when the journey south begins.
 Whether they were born in Wisconsin (eastern flock) or Canada (western flock), baby cranes must be taught their migration route.
-In Wisconsin, crane chicks have been hand raised each summer since 2001 to follow an ultralight airplane to learn their migration route.
-These cranes and planes depart in October on the 1,280-mile journey south to Florida, which is the wintering grounds for the eastern migratory flock.
-It takes about three months.
-Adult cranes in the eastern flock can migrate faster, and leave later.
-Meanwhile, in Canada the larger western flock is already underway.
-Their migration to the Gulf Coast of Texas is twice as far as the eastern flock's.
-The summer's babies learn not only the route between their summer and winter homes, but the preferred stopover sites as they're led on their first migration south.
-Whether they make the journey with their parents or with the ultralights, the youngsters need to fly the route only once to remember it for the rest of their lives.
+In Wisconsin, crane chicks were hand raised each summer from 2001 to 2015 and trained to follow an ultralight airplane to learn their 1,280-mile migration route south to Florida, the wintering grounds for the eastern migratory flock.
+With a shorter journey south, adult cranes in the eastern flock can leave later than their northern Canadian-born cousins.
+Meanwhile, the larger western flock in Canada is already underway, as their migration to the Gulf Coast of Texas is twice as far as the eastern flock's to Florida.
+All the summer's babies learn not only the route between their summer and winter homes, but the preferred stopover sites as they're led on their first migration south.
+The youngsters need to fly the route only once to remember it for the rest of their lives.

 November: Arriving on the Wintering Grounds